 Memoir Proofreading FAQ

 We believe that every memoir can benefit from proofreading.
-After reading this memoir proofreading FAQ page, give us a ring to set up your proofreading.
+After reading this FAQ page on proofreading memoir, give us a ring at 207-353-5454 to set up your proofreading consultation.

 Q. Can I see a sample of the proofreader’s work?

-A. We can certainly understand your wish to check a proofreader out before you engage for services although, in the end, the finished product is still the author’s creation.
+A. We can certainly understand your wish to check the memoir proofreading ability of a professional before you engage for services.
+In the end, the finished product is still the author’s creation.
 Authors can always override a proofreader’s suggested changes, which can occur if the author is striving to maintain what s/he calls “voice” or is simply enamored of the original text.

-A proofreader’s task in that case is to serve as a defender of the quality AND the voice of the manuscript, but the author always has the final say.
+A goal of proofreading a memoir is to serve as a defender of the quality AND the voice of the manuscript, but the author always has the final say.
 For this reason, in this memoir proofreading FAQ, as much s we want to, it is difficult to say we can offer you a finished product to convey the proofreader’s ability and expertise.
 You will always get the author’s product.
+But here is a sample anyway.

 Q. What if I do not like the proofreader’s work?

-A. The hour trial is your opportunity to check on a proofreader.
+A. The hour trial is your opportunity to check a proofreader.
 At the end of the hour, you will receive several pages of proofed text.
 We would encourage you to engage with the proofreader to check out why s/he made suggestions you might disagree with.
-But note that even in those cases where the proofreader has misunderstood what you wrote, this can become a positive for your manuscript: it means that a misunderstanding has been inadvertently built into your text and other readers may also misunderstand.
-This is an opportunity for you to rewrite and eliminate the ambiguity.
+But note that even in those cases where the proofreader has misunderstood what you wrote, this can become a positive for your manuscript: it signals that a misunderstanding has been inadvertently built into your text and other readers will also misunderstand.
+This lack of consonance between you and your proofreader is an opportunity for you to rewrite and eliminate the wrong cues.
+Proofreading a memoir often opens a dialogue.

 Q. Is good grammar always important?
-Will the proofreader insist on correct grammar and sanitize my text?
+When proofreading a memoir, will the proofreader insist on correct grammar and sanitize my text?

-A. This is something you need to discuss with the proofreader.
-The short answer I can provide in this memoir proofreading FAQ is, of course, good grammar is important!
+A. How much correction you want is something to discuss with the proofreader.
+The short answer this memoir proofreading FAQ provides is, of course, good grammar is important!

 But this would not really be a sufficient answer.
 If you think of grammar as a code that facilitates communication, then good grammar becomes essential to any piece of writing.
 Too often, however, good grammar is associated with “stuffy” writing.
 Of course, good grammar is not stuffy; it is a vehicle for understanding and clear meaning.

-A second instance of handling grammar appears in the narrative.
-The largest portion of a typical memoir will be narrative text and not quoted text.
+- A second instance of handling grammar appears in the narrative.
+The largest portion of any memoir will be narrative text and not quoted text.
 The narrative is everything that is not dialogue, and this part of the memoir should be written in a way that is easy to read and understand: another way of saying this is that it should be “grammatically correct.”

 Q. Does the proofreader have a responsibility to fact-check data included in the book?

-A. This is usually an editor’s job, and a proofreader would generally not be noting this unless there is a glaring error.
-You can, however, instruct your proofreader to fact-check if you wish.
+A. This is usually an editor’s job, and a proofreader would generally not be checking facts this unless there is a glaring error.
+You can request, however, when someone us proofreading a memoir of yours, that s/he fact-check.
+Memoir proofreading is flexible!

-A. Your proofreader is likely to do what you might think of as light editing.
+A. Your proofreader is likely to do what you might call light editing.
 This is inevitable as s/he brings a fresh perspective to your writing and may catch issues which even your editor let pass by unmarked as s/he was reading and rereading your story.

 Q. What if I have not had any editing done?
 Can I still have my manuscript proofread?